ANh0r/LeetCode-Daily/README.md

 # LeetCode-Daily
-## Here are the LeetCode Daily Querys Update!
+## Here are the LeetCode Daily Queries Update!

 Here,you will see :